-- 18. The target IAB-donor-CU responds to the source IAB-donor-CU with an IAB Transport Migration Management Response message to provide the mapping information for the traffic to be offloaded.
-The message includes the L2 info that is used in the target IAB-donor-CU's IAB topology and necessary to configure the migrating IABnode with the UL mappings of traffic indicated in step 16.
-The message includes the DSCP/IPv6 Flow Label values used to configure the DL mappings of traffic indicated in step 16. - NOTE: The target IAB-donor-CU should select the same IAB-donor-DU in its topology for all to-be-offloaded traffic, whose UL BH mappings received from the source IAB-donor-CU in step 16 share the same BAP address. - 19.
-The F1-U connections of the migrating IAB-node with the source IAB-donor-CU may be switched to use the migrating IAB-node's new TNL address(es).
-The source IAB-donor-CU provides to the IAB-DU of the migrating IAB-node the updated UL BH information for the traffic indicated in step 16 based on the UL BH information received from the target IAB-donor-CU in step 18.
+- 16. The source IAB-donor-CU sends an IAB TRANSPORT MIGRATION MANAGEMENT REQUEST message to the target IAB-donor-CU, to provide the context of the traffic to be offloaded.
+The message may include the new DL TNL address information necessary for the target IAB-donor-CU to configure or modify DL mappings on the target IAB-donor-DU. - 17.
+The target IAB-donor-CU may configure or modify BH RLC channels and BAP-sublayer routing entries on the target path between the migrating IAB-node and target IAB-donor-DU, as well as DL mappings on the target IAB-donor-DU for the migrating IAB-node's target path.
+These configurations may support the transport of UP and non-UP traffic on the target path. - 18.
+The target IAB-donor-CU responds to the source IAB-donor-CU with an IAB Transport Migration Management Response message, to provide the mapping information for the traffic to be offloaded.
+The message includes the L2 info that is used in the target IAB-donor-CU's topology and necessary to configure the migrating IAB-node with the UL mappings of traffic indicated in step 16.
+The message includes the DSCP/IPv6 Flow Label values used to configure the DL mappings of traffic indicated in step 16. - 19.
+The F1-U connections of the migrating IAB-node with the source IAB-donor-CU are switched to use the migrating IAB-node's new TNL address(es).
+The source IAB-donor-CU provides to the IAB-DU of the migrating IAB-node the updated UL BH information for the traffic indicated in step 16, based on the UL BH information received from the target IAB-donor-CU in step 18.
 The source IAB-donor-CU may also update the UL BH information associated with non-UP traffic.
 This step may use UE associated signaling or non-UE associated signaling in E1 and/or F1 interface.
-Implementation must ensure the avoidance of potential race conditions, i.e., no conflicting configurations are concurrently performed using UE-associated and non-UE-associated procedures. - 20.
-Repetition of steps 16 to 19, as needed, where the source IAB-donor-CU can request addition, modification or release of QoS information for non-UP and UP traffic.
+Implementation must ensure the avoidance of potential race conditions, i.e., that no conflicting configurations are concurrently performed using UE-associated and non-UE-associated procedures. - 20.
+The steps 16 to 19 may be repeated, if needed, where the source IAB-donor-CU can request the offload of further traffic, or the modification or release of offloaded traffic.
 The target IAB-donor-CU can fully or partially reject addition or modification requests by the source IAB-donor-CU.

-The target IAB-donor-CU may request the modification of the L2 transport for the offloaded traffic in the target IABdonor-CU's topology using the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message.
-The source IAB-donor-CU reconfigures UL BH mappings accordingly and acknowledges the modification via the IAB TRANSPORT MIGRATION MODIFICATION RESPONSE message.
+The target IAB-donor-CU may request the modification of the L2 transport for the offloaded traffic in the target IAB-donor-CU's topology using the IAB TRANSPORT MIGRATION MODIFICATION REQUEST message.
+The source IAB-donor-CU reconfigures the UL BH mappings accordingly, and acknowledges the modification via the IAB TRANSPORT MIGRATION MODIFICATION RESPONSE message.
 The target IAB-donor-CU may further reconfigure the TNL addresses of the migrating IAB-node via RRC.

-The traffic offloaded through the inter-CU topology adaptation described in steps 1 to 20 (including the offloaded traffic pertaining to the migrating IAB-node and its descendant IAB-nodes and their served UEs) can be fully revoked.
-In this case, the migrating IAB-MT is handed over in reverse direction, i.e., from the non-F1-terminating IAB-donor-CU to the F1-terminating IAB-donor-CU, and the traffic of the migrating IAB-DU and the descendant IAB-DUs is routed again along the former source path.
+The traffic offload through the inter-CU topology adaptation procedure for the migrating IAB-node can be fully revoked.

+The non-F1-terminating IAB-donor-CU can initiate the full revoking of traffic offload by executing the XnAP Handover Preparation procedure for the migrating IAB-MT.
+After the migrating IAB-MT is handed over in reverse direction, i.e., from the non-F1-terminating IAB-donor-CU to the F1-terminating IAB-donor-CU, the traffic of the migrating IAB-node's IAB-DU is routed again along the former source path.